MurdoMaclachlan/ToR-Repost-Collection/lgbtplus/gay-sounds/sad.md

-*Image Transcription:*
+*Image Transcription: Meme*

 ---

-[*Image is **Ferris** from Re:Zero.
+[*Image is Ferris from Re:Zero.
 Ferris has light skin, brown hair cut into a bob with a V-shaped fringe, brown cat ears and yellow eyes.
 They appear feminine and have white and blue ribbons in their hair, a blue collar with a ribbon.
 They are holding back tears, and they are frowning.*]

-####***SAD GAY SOUNDS***
+### SAD GAY SOUNDS

 ---